stefvw93/liquidx/README.md

 # LiquidX

 **LiquidX** is a JSX-to-Liquid transpiler for Shopify theme development.
-It lets you write Liquid templates using JSX syntax, making the templating experience more familiar to React developers.
+It provides a better developer experience by replacing Liquid's error-prone syntax with type-safe JSX components.

-The project converts JSX components into Shopify Liquid tags, allowing you to leverage the full Liquid API with type-safe, component-based syntax.
+The project compiles JSX components into Shopify Liquid code, eliminating the finicky bracket-and-percent syntax while enabling better tooling support and progressive enhancement patterns.

+## Tests
+LiquidX is tested with Shopify CLI to ensure compatibility with Shopify themes.

 It validates the generated Liquid using Shopify's theme-check tool to ensure compatibility with Shopify themes.

 ## Key Features